menu

 Overview

 Springfield is a tiny town located in the state of Wisconsin.
 With a population of 168 people and just one neighborhood, Springfield is the 509th largest community in Wisconsin.
-Much of the housing stock in Springfield was built prior to World War II, making it one of the older and more historic towns in the country.
+Springfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Springfield real estate is some of the most expensive in Wisconsin, although Springfield house values don't compare to the most expensive real estate in the U.S.